-This is a fun and tasty recipe for mini apple pies using cinnamon rolls or crescent rolls and diced apples.
+This is a fun and tasty recipe for mini apple pies with cinnamon rolls or crescent rolls and diced apples.
 We add caramel for added yumminess.
-They are a tasty breakfast or dessert with fruit and so fun to make and eat!
+Easy individual apple pies are a tasty breakfast or dessert with fruit and so fun to make.
 If you love muffin tin recipes this is a great one to try.

 Ok, I admit….I am a little obsessed with my muffin pan!
-I have made our favorite meals, mini sized thanks to this favorite pan of mine….and this one takes the cake (well pie that is)!
-When it’s the holidays and we are invited to several parties I always like to think of something simple I can make, that’s delicious, and does NOT have to be cut into portions…thus this recipe for mini apple pies was created (there are 2).
-Special thanks goes out to Pillsbury® for sponsoring this post so we could share our easy apple pie recipe with all of you! (originally published 11/15)
+I have made our favorite meals, mini sized thanks to this favorite pan of mine.
+This one takes the cake (well pie that is)!
+These crescent roll mini apple pies was created (there are 2).
+Special thanks goes out to Pillsbury for sponsoring this post so we could share our easy apple pie recipe with all of you! (originally published 11/15)

 They look good right??!!
-The best part about this recipe is that there are only 4 ingredients, less if you choose to omit one.
-Other than putting them in the oven for about 10 minutes to cook the Pillsbury® Crescents, there really is no cooking involved which I love!
+The best part about this recipe is that there are only 4 ingredients.
+Less if you choose to omit one.
+Other than putting them in the oven for about 10 minutes to cook the Pillsbury Crescent rolls, there really is no cooking involved!

 Crescents are so versatile and make cooking dinner easy for this busy Mom, we use them in our leftover ham recipe and so many other dishes too!
 Let me show you what you’ll need to grab at Walmart to get these goodies going. 😉